cristicmf/dao/docs/Conventions.md

 Official solidity [style guide](http://solidity.readthedocs.org/en/latest/style-guide.html).

 * All names are camel-cased.
-Functions and variables start with a lower case letter, structs, contracts and libraries with an upper case letter. `uint radius`, `int64 xCoord`, `function addInts(int numOne, numTwo)`, `struct Map`, `contract Coin`, `library StringUtils`.
+Functions and variables start with a lower case letter, events, structs, contracts and libraries with an upper case letter. `uint radius`, `int64 xCoord`, `function addInts(int numOne, numTwo)`, `struct Map`, `contract Coin`, `library StringUtils`.
 The exception is constant variables which written in all-caps, separated by floors, e.g. `MAX_VALUE`, `RESOURCE_NOT_FOUND`.

 * The `get` in accessor functions is omitted, e.g. `owner()`, not `getOwner()`.